-The Learning Chinese application (Chen & Chou, 2007) was designed to facilitate
+The Learning Chinese application (Chen & Chou, 2007) was designed to facilitate learners who carried a PDA equipped with an RFID reader and used this to access

-- learners who carried a PDA equipped with an RFID reader and used this to access Chinese dialogs in order to facilitate real-life conversations with others in the Taipei underground stations. - JAPELAS (Ogata & Yano, 2004a) was designed for learning Japanese expressions as these differ when used in different formality and when used speaking with people of a different/higher/lower rank.
+- Chinese dialogs in order to facilitate reallife conversations with others in the Taipei underground stations. - JAPELAS (Ogata & Yano, 2004a) was designed for learning Japanese expressions as these differ when used in different formality and when used speaking with people of a different/higher/lower rank.
 The system uses RFID tags which are attached to different meeting rooms (to simulate different formality).
 The learner uses a PDA and plays a role of a certain rank.
 Only appropriate expressions for that room and ranking are displayed on their device for them to practice with. - TANGO (Ogata & Yano, 2004a) has been designed to help Japanese students to identify English words with physical objects which read, via RIFD tags on the mobile device, the word corresponding to the object. - Learning Reminder (Ryu & Parsons, 2008) was designed to help students to find their way to different locations on campus (such as lecture halls).
-GPS is used for location-tracking and finding directions.
-Also contextual help is given to learners such as the notification of a book which has become available when they walk past the library. - English Vocabulary Learning (Chen, Li, & Chen, 2007) uses WLAN positioning technologies to identify the learner's location.
-Then, given the learner's location, time for learning, and individual abilities, provides appropriate learning content in order to promote learner interests and performance. - JAMIOLAS (Ogata, Yin, & Yano, 2006) simulates and helps foreign learners to recognize different physical situations/ scenarios by presenting the visualizations of them, and then providing the correct corresponding Japanese impression/mimicry for them to learn.
+GPS is used for locationtracking and finding directions.
+Also contextual help is given to learners such as the notification of a book which has become available when they walk past the library. - English Vocabulary Learning (Chen et al., 2007) uses WLAN positioning technologies to identify the learner's location.
+Then, given the learner's location, time for learning, and individual abilities to adapt appropriate learning content to learners in order to promote learner interests and performance. - JAMIOLAS (Ogata et al., 2006) simulates and helps foreign learners to recognize different physical situations/scenarios by presenting the visualizations of them, and then providing the correct corresponding Japanese impression/mimicry for them to learn.

-- CLUE (Ogata & Yano, 2004b) makes use of the community context (i.e., the learner themselves and other learners surrounding them) for helping them to gain collaborative knowledge or to aid collaborative learning; making use of a "knowledge awareness" map. - Bird- (Chen, Kao, Sheu, & Chiang, 2002) and butterfly-watching learning system applications (Chen, Kao, Yu, & Sheu, 2004) were developed to allow students to simultaneously watch real-life living things outdoors and access specific information and details about these from their mobile devices. - The Savannah situated learning application (Facer, Joiner, Stanton, Reid, Hull, & Kirk, 2004) was developed in order to encourage students' understanding of animal behavior.
+- CLUE (Ogata & Yano, 2004b) makes use of the community context (i.e. the learner themselves and other learners surrounding them) for helping them to gain collaborative knowledge or to aid collaborative learning; making use of a 'knowledge awareness' map. - Bird- (Chen et al., 2002) and butterfly-watching learning system applications (Chen et al., 2004) were developed to allow students to simultaneously watch reallife living things outdoors and access specific information and details about these from their mobile devices. - A Savannah situated learning application (Facer et al., 2004) was developed in order to encourage students' understanding of animal behavior.
 This involves children simulating and acting out different animals.
 A particular task of the game involves avoiding some animal types for survival.

-Related Work on m-Learning Organizer Applications
+Related Work on M-Learning Organizer Applications

-Related work includes that of Corlett, Sharples, Bull, and Chan (2005) who noted that the built-in software in mobile computing devices was not designed particularly to support students' learning activities such as attending lectures, reading course content, revising and meeting course deadlines.
-Subsequently, they developed a student learning organizer which included the standard pocket PC applications and incorporated specific tools for students to access course material, view their timetables, communicate via email and instant messaging. and organize ideas and notes; however, this tool was not context-aware.
-Initial investigation for the requirements of an m-learning organizer established that there was a demand by users for institutional support of m-learning, especially for timetabling information and providing course content (Corlett et al. 2005).
-Learning organizers have been used in other m-learning systems (Corlett et al. 2005; Ryu & Parsons, 2008); however, these have not been for the purpose of capturing and retrieving users' contexts.
+Related work includes that of Corlett et al. (2005) who noted that the built-in software in mobile computing devices was not designed particularly to support students' learning activities such as attending lectures, reading course content, revising and meeting course deadlines.
+Subsequently, they developed a student learning organizer which included the standard pocket PC applications and incorporated specific tools for students to access course material, view their timetables, communicate via email and instant messaging, and organize ideas and notes; however this tool is not contextaware.
+Initial investigation for the requirements of an m-learning organizer established that there was a demand by users for institutional support of m-learning, especially for timetabling information and providing course content (Ibid).
+Learning organizers have been used in other m-learning systems (Ibid; Ryu & Parsons, 2008); however these have not been for the purpose of capturing and retrieving users' contexts.